-Bids is one of the most important variables when it comes to optimizing budgets, setting target values and getting the most value of your Facebook campaigns.
+Bids are one of the most important variables when it comes to optimizing budgets, setting target values, and getting the most value of your Facebook campaigns.

 Automatic bidding strategy (known as Lowest cost) implies that Facebook algorithms will manage the bids for you and determine which auctions to get in and try to maximize the results for your budget while with Cost and Bid control strategies you can take much more control over your costs and overall efficiency of your campaigns.

 And although it's great to have the option to control the bidding, it's not always necessary and won't guarantee better ads performance in some of the cases.
 As Facebook says, the more control you have, the more constraints you place on Facebook to find lower-cost opportunities for your desired outcomes.
 So choose wisely 😉